The Watchful Citizen

-Hearing held Jan.
-27 by the Government, Military, and Veterans Affairs Committee.
 The Center testified in favor of this bill, recommending that teleconference participation be required at public meetings.

 On Feb.
 9, the bill was amended (AM 127) to clarify that decisions made at public meetings held during the period in which the governor waived certain requirements of the Open Meetings Act would not be invalidated.
 The amendment added further political subdivisions as included in the act and required that one member of the entity holding a meeting must be present at the physical location of that meeting.
-This bill passed final reading unopposed, and has been signed into law by the governor.

 LB 108 (McCollister)—Support: This bill addresses what is known as the SNAP “cliff effect.”
-The cliff effect occurs when SNAP beneficiaries reach a certain threshold of income that causes them to lose their assistance, but not to make enough money to replace the benefit, resulting in a net loss in income.
+The cliff effect occurs when SNAP (Supplemental Nutrition Assistance Program) beneficiaries reach a certain threshold of income that causes them to lose their assistance, but not to make enough money to replace the benefit, resulting in a net loss in income.
 As a result, it may discourage people from seeking wage increases.
 LB 108 will raise the level of income an individual can earn while remaining eligible for the benefit just high enough to account for this unintended effect.

 LB 396 (Brandt)—Support: Creates the Farm to School Program.
 This bill will establish a permanent position in the state Department of Education to coordinate a statewide program for the promotion of farm to school arrangements in Nebraska.
 Farm to school is a program through which school districts procure ingredients for student meals from local farmers, usually integrated with an educational element that teaches children about agriculture and where their food comes from.